freskog/freskog.github.io/_posts/2019-05-30-explore-zio-stm.markdown

 effect will not repeat the effect in case of errors.
 To prevent spamming the output with stack traces, we add the *option* call.
 It will move errors into the result and ensure a clean termination of the fiber after the cleanup action has been invoked (*ensuring* is like a finalizer).

-Our little consumer program is nearly done, we just to add an instruction to say that all of the above should happen in a dedicated fiber, by calling *fork*.
+Our little consumer program is nearly done, we just need to add an instruction to say that all of the above should happen in a dedicated fiber, by calling *fork*.

 Finally, to make the return type a little prettier, we also call *unit* (as we don't need to interact with the forked fiber, we can ignore it).